henryubuntu/Data-Science/README.md

 Christopher Bourez

-A special indirectly mention and because mental control in any way the global information of the world, thanks to the:
+A special indirectly mention and because mental control in some way the global information of the world, thanks to the:
 NSA